-BBC, the host broadcaster for the London 2012 Olympics, has launched its official app for the event that will enable UK viewers to follow 24 live streams of action during the sporting showcase.
+BBC, the host broadcaster for the London 2012 Olympics, has launched its official app for the event that will enable UK viewers to follow 24 live streams of action during the event.
 The app means that sports fans should not miss a single moment of action, even if they're keen to follow the most obscure events.

 Allied to unrivalled video coverage, the app also provides a full schedule and the results page.
 Daily news stories, meanwhile, are to be made online and offline, the broadcaster has confirmed.
-The BBC has already said that it is committed to providing coverage of the event and has, therefore, decided that a highlights package should be made available through the app.
+The BBC has already said that it is committed to providing unrivalled coverage of the event and has, therefore, decided that a highlights package should be made available through the app.

 "For the first truly digital Olympics, we needed to ensure that everyone could access our quality coverage wherever they were, across multiple devices," Phil Fearnley, the general manager of BBC News & Knowledge, explained.